rbisdorff/Digraph3/docSphinx/tutorial.rst

 .. only:: html

-    See the reference manual of the :ref:`digraphs-label`.
+    See the technical documentation of root the :py:class:`digraphs.Digraph` class.

 Permanent storage
 .................

-The :code:`dg.save('tutorialDigraph')` command (see :numref:`digraphs` Line 13 above) stores the digraph *dg* in a file named :code:`tutorialDigraph.py` with the following content.
+The :py:func:`digraphs.Digraph.save` method (see :numref:`digraphs` Line 13 above) stores the digraph object *dg* in a file named :code:`tutorialDigraph.py` with the following content.

 .. code-block:: python
    :linenos: